 Superman Unbound is adapted from Brainiac (2008), a five-issue story in Action Comics.
 This was an effort to retcon the origin story of Brainiac and the bottle city of Kandor.
 I was surprised what a good film Superman Unbound ended up being.
 John Noble, better known as Walter Bishop from tv’s Fringe (2008-12), does a magnificently theatrical voicing of Brainiac and for the first time we see the character as the coldly inhuman super-intellect he is.
-The only disappointment is the denouement – a different one to the comic-book – where Superman realises that Brainiac is someone who prefers to create controlled environments and that he is incapable of dealing with the real world outside of his ship and confuses him by forcing him to deal with chaotic elements, which sounds exactly like the good old Captain Kirk trick on classic Star Trek (1966-9) of forcing a computer to have a meltdown by confusing it with logic imponderables.
+The only disappointment is the denouement – a different one to the comic-book – where Superman realises that Brainiac is someone who prefers to create controlled environments and that he is incapable of dealing with the real world outside of his ship and confuses him by forcing him to deal with chaotic elements, which sounds exactly like the good old trick from classic Star Trek (1966-9) of Captain Kirk forcing a computer to have a meltdown by confusing it with logic imponderables.

 Even better is the character of Supergirl.
 Introduced in 1959, Supergirl was intended as a variation on Superman that could be sold to teenage girls.
 Almost all incarnations of her tend to reflect this and have her as simply a heroic female version of Superman doing what he does but in a cute mini-skirt.
 The Supergirl we get here has a fantastic entrance – saving Lois Lane from abduction by terrorists – that blows away all the previous incarnations in about five minutes flat and without her even saying a word.
 Following her introduction to the DC Universe Original Animated Films in Superman & Batman: Apocalypse, this is a radical new Supergirl – someone shell-shocked by her experiences on Argo City, suffering PTSD at seeing Brainiac’s robots again, only coming to understand her powers and using them to exact a sense of justice.
 We even see her awkwardly trying to hide behind a wig and glasses and adopt a secret identity on the Kent farm in one scene.